NickColley/design-of-forms/src/evolving-a-design/simplifying-entries/index.md

 ![Question with title: I believe this suggestion will:
 Checkboxes fields with labels:
-"Save time", "Save material", "Save space", "Improve safety", "Improve service", "Improve public relations", "Increase productivity", "Simplify work".]({{ page.url }}5.jpg)
+“Save time”, “Save material”, “Save space”, “Improve safety”, “Improve service”, “Improve public relations”, “Increase productivity”, “Simplify work”.]({{ page.url }}5.jpg)

 <figcaption>
 Choice is indicated by an X in the selected box(es).
 Rearrangement would avoid repetition